Clapham Common, Lambeth

 Holy Trinity church was built in 1776.
 At this time the common was still an important practical amenity for ordinary people, providing firewood and water, as well as pasture for livestock – and even a place to string out a washing line between two trees.
 These practices began to die out as more villas and institutions (especially private girls’ schools) encircled the common.
 Sports clubs established themselves here, including Clapham golf club and Clapham Rovers football club.

 In 1877 the Metropolitan Board of Works acquired the common from the lords of the manors, bringing a bandstand here from South Kensington in 1890.
 Clapham became a popular place for day trips, with a classier reputation than the closest alternative common, at Kennington.
+Shown in the photo below, Eagle Pond was used for boating but it is now one of the angling ponds, with reed beds planted at its edges.

 A group of houses replaced a grove of chestnut trees behind the Windmill Inn in the 1890s but the common’s integrity has otherwise been preserved.
 Clapham Common now has dozens of pitches for almost every kind of outdoor sport and is a regular venue for fairs, rallies and concerts.